RobotecAI/RobotecGPULidar/docs/Usage.md

 ### Mesh

-Mesh is a handle to the on-GPU data of a 3D model provided by user.
+Mesh is a handle for the on-GPU data of a 3D model provided by user.
+Texture coordinates are optional and can be omitted.
+However, they are necessary for intensity calculation.

 ### Entity